adityamenon/ncExSol/README.md

     1. Some basic work lives in the `attempt_better_express_init` task.
     2. Inspired by what I saw in [Ghost](https://github.com/TryGhost/Ghost/blob/master/core/server/index.js) initialisation code.
-    3. Couldn't implement because I need a lot more time for wrapping my mind around _testing_ such code.
 2. More integration tests.
     1. Wanted to test coherent reactions of the API when one of the data APIs fails, for example, and further expansions like testing a proper 500 being returned at every single level of failure.
 But currently lack the time to expand